MicrosoftDocs/Viva/Viva/goals/business-rhythms.md

 ### Update your OKRs

 Ensure your OKRs have the latest information to discuss.
 Having check-in notifications set up will help keep your team up to date.
-You can learn more about setting up these notifications [here](https://help.ally.io/en/articles/2377894-check-in-reminders-and-notifications).
+You can learn more about setting up these notifications [here](check-in-reminders.md).

 It's best to have these notifications go out at least 24 hours in advance of your scheduled meeting where you'll be discussing OKRs.
 This way your team can come ready to the meeting.

 ### Review OKRs with the team

 In your meetings, identify any OKRs marked Behind or At Risk in the past week and drill down to understand details.
-Additionally you can engage directly with OKRs in Viva Goals via likes and comments: [here](https://help.ally.io/en/articles/2107055-check-ins-and-feedback).

-We recommend using the [Chart View](https://help.ally.io/en/articles/2375435-chart-view) for these meetings, as it will allow you to quickly identify the status of OKRs in a visually pleasing format.

 ### Compare progress to previous week